Lab logo

 Rahul Krishnamurthy presented a session titled Expiratory Muscle Strength Training for Speech and Swallowing Rehabilitation at the 2023 Nebraska Speech-Language-Hearing Association Convention.
 The lab team also presented at the American Speech-Language-Hearing Association (ASHA) Convention in Boston in November 2023.

 Rahul Krisnamurthy has been awarded a Council of Academic Programs in Communication Sciences and Disorders (CAPCSD) doctoral scholarship.
 Up to eight such honors are awarded annually to students pursuing a Ph.D. who are focused on an academic career in communication sciences and disorders.
-Read more about Rahul's award and planned dissertation HERE.
+Read more about Rahul's award and dissertation project HERE.
 Congratulations Rahul!

 Rahul Krishnamurthy is also the presenting author of Benchmarks and Reliability Testing of Commercially-Available Expiratory Muscle Strength Training (EMST) Devices, presented at the 2023 Dysphagia Research Society Annual Meeting.